IDAES/learning-to-cut/README.md

 All instances reside in the `instances/` folder.
 The split of problems into training, validation, test and evaluation sets are provided in the `problem-lists/` folder.

 ## Data Collection
+To collect data for the training dataset, run

+`bash part1-collect-data.sh train`

+For the validation and test datasets, replace the argument `train` with `valid` and `test`, respectively.

+## Datasets

+## Building models

+## Evaluating cut selectors

 ## References